slaydenriley/slaydenriley.github.io/_posts/2019-12-20-cli_portfolio_project.markdown

 Overall, I am really proud of myself for building this gem.
 2 weeks ago, I never would have imagined being able to do this.
 For anyone worried about their first porfolio project, keep your head high, search google a LOT, and don't give up!
 It'll make sense eventually.

-If you want to check out my public repo, you can do so here: [https://github.com/slaydenriley/stelling_banjos](http://).
+If you want to check out my public repo, you can do so here: https://github.com/slaydenriley/stelling_banjos.
 Or if you want to install my gem and run it in your terminal (super easy!), simply type "gem install stelling_banjos", and type "banjo" into your terminal to start the CLI.

+You can also view my video overview of the gem here: https://www.youtube.com/watch?v=pXEBp6B22V0

 Thanks for reading,
 Riley